vwala/docs/content/merchant/how-to-create-a-test-account-or-bulk-upload-data.md

 ## How to import influencers from another app

-For those of you who are moving to vwa.la from another app, we can help you import your influencers into your vwa.la account.
-All we need from you is a CSV file with their account details (if using Excel please save your Excel file to CSV).
-Most apps will provide an export feature, if not, you'll need to manually create this file.
-Then simply email the file to [support@vwa.la](mailto:support@vwa.la) and we will handle the upload process for you.
+If you are moving to vwa.la from another app, we can help you import your influencers into your account.
+All we need from you is a `CSV` file with their account details (if using Excel please save your Excel file to `CSV`).
+Most apps will provide an export feature, if not you'll need to manually create this file.
+Then simply email the `CSV` file to [support@vwa.la](mailto:support@vwa.la) and we will handle the upload process for you.

 At a minimum, the file should contain the following fields:

+- Required
+    - First name
--  Name
+    - Last name
     - Email
--  A unique personalised influencer id (used to create a link/discount code).
+    - Code: A unique personalised influencer id (used to create a link/discount code).
 This must not conflict with an existing discount code in your store.

-Optionally, the following fields are also highly desirable:
+- Optional:
     - Facebook/Instagram/Youtube/Twitter username
     - The influencer group that they should be added to.
 I.e. Normal, VIP.

-#### Example CSV file contents
+#### Required CSV format

+Please match the column names.
+Order is not important

 firstName,lastName,email,code
 Karen,Jane,[a@local.com](mailto:a@local.com),karenl